tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 > preexisting shortcuts in VS Code (favoring VS Code), but adjustments can be made in one's keybindings if
 > desired.
 >
-> It may be worth looking into the tool before making the switch, as it drastically changes how a user
+> It may be worth looking into this tool before making the switch, as it drastically changes how a user
 > interacts with files when editing them.
 In the long run, mastering a tool like this can greatly speed up
 > development tasks, taking away the need for reliance on a mouse, instead navigating purely
 > through the keyboard.
 This can be nice to use in VS Code and other text editors as well, as they also